Disaster Response and Resilience [DRR]

 In Nepal, every monsoon, the southern part of the country are battered by the floods and the hilly districts are affected by landslides.
 This year too, from May to July, as many as 47 districts across Nepal were severely affected by landslides and floods caused by the torrential rainfall.
 According to the National Emergency Operation Centre, Home Ministry of Nepal, more than 200 people have died, 100 missing and 167 people are injured.

 Recently, INF has responded with much-needed relief materials to the flood and landslide affected people of Kalikot, Myagdi, Parbat, Lamjung and Tanhun districts.

 INF’s dedicated disaster response team try to reach to the disaster affected areas as quickly as possible.
 In coordination with the local government authorities, we support the neediest and vulnerable people.

-Stay updated on our disaster work through our regular updates on facebook.
+Stay updated on our disaster response work through our regular Facebook updates.